anhqqt/CICD-Laravel/README.md

 ## About This Project

-This is a project to test a simple CI/CD progress with Jenkins and Laravel PHP Framework
+This is a project to test a simple CI/CD progress with Jenkins and Laravel PHP Framework.
+Thanks